HademiData/School-Management-System/README.md

   Contact
-  For any inquiries or issues, please contact afolabiwale262@gmail.com.
+  For any inquiries or issues, don't hesitate to get in touch with afolabiwale262@gmail.com.

   Happy coding!